heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

   keep-alive: 15
 ```

 This sends a keep-alive frame every 15 seconds.
 Set the proxy read timeout to a value above this interval (e.g., 60 seconds).
-The default is `0` (disabled).
+The bundled `application.yml` ships with `keep-alive: 15`; when the property is absent the code fallback is `0` (disabled).
 See [Configuration](../7_2_Configuration/) for the property reference.

 #### nginx